Header Ads

-Study: Too much time in front of screens is deadly!
+Too much time in front of screens is deadly

-“Nature deprivation,” a lack of time in the natural world, mostly due to hours spent in front of TV or computer screens, has been associated, unsurprisingly, with depression.
-Studies by Weinstein and others that associate screen time with a loss of empathy and lack of altruism.
+“Nature deprivation,” a lack of time in the natural world, largely due to hours spent in front of TV or computer screens, has been associated, unsurprisingly, with depression.
+More unexpected are studies by Weinstein and others that associate screen time with loss of empathy and lack of altruism.

 And the risks are even higher than depression and isolation.
 In a 2011 study published in the Journal of the American College of Cardiology, time in front of a screen was associated with a higher risk of death, and that was independent of physical activity!